therealnet-work/metalk8s/docs/installation/introduction.rst

 In case of conflicts with the existing infrastructure, make sure to choose other ranges during the
 :ref:`Bootstrap configuration <Bootstrap Configuration>`.

+Additional Notes
+^^^^^^^^^^^^^^^^

+.. _installation-intro-sizing:

+Sizing
+""""""
+Defining an appropriate sizing for the machines in a MetalK8s cluster strongly depends on the selected architecture and the expected future variations to this architecture.
+Refer to the documentation of the applications planned to run in the deployed cluster before completing the sizing, as their needs will compete with the cluster's.

+Each :ref:`role<node-roles>`, describing a group of services, requires a certain amount of resources for it to run properly.
+If multiple roles are used on a single Node, these requirements add up:

+- Bootstrap services, including Salt Master and its API, package repositories, and container registries, need a minimum of 1 CPU core and 2 GB of RAM
+- Control plane services, including Kubernetes API and its backing ``etcd`` database, require at least 0.5 CPU core and 1.5 GB of RAM
+- Infra services, running Prometheus and Alertmanager among others, need 0.5 CPU core and 1.5 GB of RAM

+These numbers are not accounting for highly unstable workloads or other sources of unpredictable load on the cluster services, and it is recommended to provide an additional 50% of resources as a safety margin.

+Each machine in the cluster should have a root partition of at least 40 GB.
+An extra partition for ``etcd`` should be provisioned on control plane Nodes (see :ref:`this note<Setup etcd partition>` for more details).
+Prometheus and Alertmanager also require storage, as explained in :ref:`this section<Provision Prometheus Storage>`.